mateusadada/html5-cursoemvideo/README.md

 Used during the evolution of the website:

-- Header, navigation menu, article, aside and footer
+- Header, navigation menu, article, aside, and footer
 - Images and videos
 - Links to external resources
 - Defining the form's width and margin
 - Applying styling to input and textarea elements, including a sans-serif font, normal weight, and background color
 - Implementing a hover effect with a changed background color for input and textarea elements
 - Styling the legend element with specified color, font weight, font size, and font family
 - Setting the border color and margin for the fieldset element
 - Adding background images to specific fieldset elements

 ## 📋 Prerequisites